 The Alcatraz 1962 Escape

-One of the most notable attempts to escape Alcatraz prison was the Alcatraz 1962 escape attempt by Frank Morris, John Anglin and Clarence Anglin.
-Their attempt was careful planned out and executed in June of 1962.
+One of the most notable attempts to escape Alcatraz prison was the Alcatraz 1962 escape attempt by Frank Morris, John Anglin, and Clarence Anglin.
+Their attempt was carefully planned out and executed in June 1962.

 The error in their plan was a fourth Alcatraz inmate, Allen West.
 West was supposed to escape with the group, but his fake wall to the escape room did not work correctly.
 He was not able to break through his fake wall with other inmates and he was left behind.
 West aided the FBI in their investigation into the Alcatraz 1962 escape.

 Frank Morris, John Anglin, and Clarence Anglin have never been found.
 The official Alcatraz 1962 escape report concludes that the three Alcatraz inmates drowned in the cold waters of San Francisco Bay.
 During the time of their escape, there were strong ocean currents and water temperatures of around 50 degrees Fahrenheit.

 The case is still technically open, and in the early 2010s, a report surfaced that suggests the 3 men survived the Alcatraz prison escape.
 The report shows that a raft was discovered on Angel Island with footprints leading away, and a car had been stolen the night of the escape.
 There is talk of officials engaging in a cover-up to hide this evidence, as the official report states there were no rafts recovered or cars stole the night of the prison escape attempt.